21 Security & Privacy Model

 - ✅ Legal compliance (Privacy Policy, Terms of Service, Cookie Policy, GDPR data export, complete account deletion with S3 cleanup).

-- ✅ Persistent brute-force detection across IPs with exponential backoff and automatic lockout.
+- ✅ Postgres-backed persistent brute-force detection across email and IP subjects.

 High Priority (Pre-Public Beta)